freegeek-pdx/mkuser/README.md

 > The account name cannot start with a period (.) or hyphen/minus (-).<br/>
 > Must be 244 characters/bytes or less and must contain at least one letter.<br/>
 > The account name must not already be assigned to another user.<br/>
-> If omitted, the full name will be converted into a valid account name by coverting it to meet the requirements stated above.
+> If omitted, the full name will be converted into a valid account name by converting it to meet the requirements stated above.
 >
 > **244 CHARACTER/BYTE ACCOUNT NAME LENGTH LIMIT NOTES:**<br/>
 > The account name is used as the OpenDirectory RecordName, which has a hard 244 byte length limit (and the allowed characters are always 1 byte each).<br/>